arcadexyz/governance/README.md

 approve them based on invocations from governance.
 The GSC may be authorized to spend smaller amounts from their own voting contract: all other amounts must be authorized by full community votes.

+# Privileged Roles & Access

+* Vaults derived from the `BaseVotingVault` have two roles:
+    * A `manager` role can access operational functions, such as calling `setMultiplier` in the `NFTBoostVault`, and calling `addGrantAndDelegate` and `revokeGrant` in the `ARCDVestingVault`.
+    * A `timelock` role can change the `manager`, as well as changing its own role to a new timelock.
+For the `NFTBoostVault`, the timelock can eventually choose to allow token withdrawals.
+* Core voting contracts have an `owner`, which in a governance system should be a timelock that is owned by `CoreVoting` itself: such that all updates to `CoreVoting` require passing votes.
+This `owner` is able to change parameters around voting, such as the minimum voting power needed to submit a proposal.
+The same suggested ownership architecture applies to `ArcadeGSCCoreVoting`: it should have ownership power over a separate timelock, which itself owns the voting contract.
+* The `ArcadeToken` contract sets a `minter` role, which can mint new tokens under certain constraints (see `ArcadeToken` above).
+The `minter` can also transfer the role to another address.
+* The `ArcadeAirdrop` contract as an `owner` that can update the merkle root, as well as reclaim tokens after airdrop expiry.
+This should be operationally managed by a voting contract.
+* The `ArcadeTokenDistributor` contract is owned by an address which can administer the distribution.
+This owner may decide which address receives their reserved amount of tokens.
+* The `Treasury` contract grants permissions to addresses who are allowed to spend tokens.
+There are separate roles for full spends, which should be granted to a community voting contract, and GSC spends, which may be granted to a community voting contract.
+Ownership may also be granted to timelocks owned by the respective voting contracts.